-- Developing library services that provide all users access to information through local, state, regional, national and international collaborations and networks. - Carrying out other activities consistent with the purposes of this act set forth in 20 USC Chapter 72 Section 9121 (uscode.house.gov/view.xhtml?path=/prelim@title20/chapter72&edition=prelim), incorporated by reference, which are specified below, removing duplication from Section 9141: - Promoting continuous improvement in library services in all types of libraries in order to better serve the people of the United States. - Facilitating access to resources in all types of libraries for the purpose of cultivating an educated and informed citizenry. - Encouraging resource-sharing among all types of libraries for the purpose of achieving economical and efficient delivery of library services to the public. - o Promoting literacy, education and lifelong learning and enhancing and expanding the services and resources provided by libraries, including those services and resources relating to workforce development, 21st century skills and digital literacy skills. - Ensuring the preservation of knowledge and library collections in all formats and enabling libraries to serve their communities during disasters.
+(uscode.house.gov/view.xhtml?path=/prelim@title20/chapter72&edition=prelim) (as of April xx 2019), incorporated by reference, which are specified below, removing duplication from Section 9141: - Promoting continuous improvement in library services in all types of libraries in order to better serve the people of the United States. - Facilitating access to resources in all types of libraries for the purpose of cultivating an educated and informed citizenry. - Encouraging resource-sharing among all types of libraries for the purpose of achieving economical and efficient delivery of library services to the public. - Promoting literacy, education and lifelong learning and enhancing and expanding the services and resources provided by libraries, including those services and resources relating to workforce development, 21st century skills and digital literacy skills. - Ensuring the preservation of knowledge and library collections in all formats and enabling libraries to serve their communities during disasters.